Illo-Illy/QA_Portfolio/README.md

 # QA_Portfolio
-My portfolio for job search as a QA engineer
+Repo for hosting html-page with my portfolio for job search as a QA engineer.